benbaggs46/SYSC3110_RISK/README.md

 During any of the 3 turn phases, if the player presses this button when they have an invalid number of territories selected, they will be informed of their error with a dialog box and nothing will happen.
 If they have the correct number of territories selected, but their selection is invalid for another reason, a dialog box will provide more information and nothing will happen.

-#### Selecting Territories
-Territories on the game board can be selected or deselected by clicking on them.
-The specific territories selected indicate the players intentions when they press the ACTION BUTTON.
-When selected, the background color of a territory will be red instead of the usual background color.
-Territories will stay in their current selection state until the player clicks on them or one of the following occurrs:

-When a player moves to the next phase of their turn, all territories will be deselected.

-After a player successfully attacks and conquers a territory, the territory that they attacked from will be deselected and the territory that they conquered will remain selected.

-When a player ends their turn, the new player's turn will begin with no territories selected.

-#### The Map
-The RISK game board will be drawn to the screen once the user starts a new game.
-Each polygon represents a territory, and the lines between them represent borders.
-Territories are adjacent if they share a border or there is an extra line connecting their borders.
-Alaska and Kamchatka are adjacent, and the line connecting them extends off the left and right sides of the map.

-The color of a territory when it is not selected indicates which continent it is a part of.
-The player recieves extra armies at the beginning of their turn if they control entire continents.
-When selected, the territory will always appear red.

-Every territory has a square drawn above it.
-The color of the square represents the player that currently controls it, and the number indicates the amount of armies on the territory.

-During the PLACEMENT turn phase, the square may contain two numbers seperated by an addition sign.
-When this occurs, the number on the right represents armies that the player has placed in the territory, but have not been confirmed.
-The player may still retract these armies before moving to the ATTACK phase.
-The number on the left indicates the amount of armies on the territory at the beginning of the turn, before the player started placing armies.

-#### Current Player Information

-#### Playing the Game

 #### Example Turn:
 At the beginning of this turn, PLAYER_A has 3 armies in India and 2 in China.
 PLAYER_B has 2 armies in Siam.
 All three of these territories neighbour each other.
 PLAYER_A has no territories selected on the map.